swhasans/appointment-api/README.md

 ## Technologies Used

     - JavaScript
-    - Node.js(Runtime Environment)
+    - Node.js (Runtime Environment)
-    - Express(Node.js web application framework)
+    - Express (Node.js web application framework)
-    - MongoDB(Database)
+    - MongoDB (Database)
-    - Mongoose(MongoDB Object Data Modeling library)
+    - Mongoose (MongoDB Object Data Modeling library)
     - Docker*
-    - Postman(API Platform for designing, building, testing, and iterating APIs)
+    - Postman (API Platform for designing, building, testing, and iterating APIs)
-    - JSON Web Token(for authentication)
+    - JSON Web Token (authentication)
-    - bcrypt(for password hashing)
+    - bcrypt (password hashing)
-    - validator(for email validation)
+    - validator (email validation)

 ## Authentication & Authorization

-Appointment - API uses JWT(JSON Web Tokens) for user authentication.Users need to be logged in to get a JWT token, which then allows them to access the appointment routes.If not logged in, users will need to sign up, after which a JWT token will be assigned to them.
+Appointment - API uses JWT(JSON Web Tokens) for user authentication.Users need to be logged in to get a JWT token, which then allows them to access the appointment routes.
+If not logged in, users will need to sign up, after which a JWT token will be assigned to them.

 Passwords stored in MongoDB are encrypted using the bcrypt library.A salt is generated and then passed, along with the original password, to produce a hashed version, ensuring the safety of user passwords.